axonops/documentation/docs/authentication/ldap.md

           The ports can be changed by LDAP adminstrators.

   - **useSSL** : true/false - Connects to LDAP using a secure port.
-  - **startTLS** : true/false - Only upgrades to an encrypted connection once the authentication is successful, only needs to be enabled if the server requires it.
+  - **startTLS** : true/false - Start SSL/TLS encryption before LDAP authentication takes place, set this to true if your LDAP server uses StartTLS.
-  - **base**: A base DN is the point from where the users/groups will be searched.
+  - **base**: A base DN is the point from which AxonOps wil search for users or groups.
-  - **bindDN** : the DN of the user who has access to read from and bind to LDAP.
+  - **bindDN** : The DN of the user who has access to bind to LDAP.
-  - **bindPassword** : The bindDN users password.
+  - **bindPassword** : The bindDN user's password.
-  - **userFilter** : Filters are a key element in defining the criteria used to identify entries in search requests.
+  - **userFilter** : This is the LDAP filter that AxonOps will use to locate users.

           Some examples could be
-          - (uid=%s) UID of a user.
-          - (cn=%s) is the Common Name of a user/group.
+          - (uid=%s) : Search for user's by using the LDAP "uid" field.
+          - (cn=%s) : Search for user's by using the "cn" (Common Name) field.

-  - **roleAttribute** : the LDAP attribute that contains the users groups or a groups members.
+  - **rolesAttribute** : The LDAP attribute that contains the user's list of groups.
+Default is `memberOf`
   - **rolesMapping** : Mapping of LDAP user/groups to AxonOps security groups.

 ### Role Mapping

-The rolesMapping has multiple levels based on the configuration of you On-premise AxonOps Server setup :
+The rolesMapping has multiple levels based on the configuration of you On-premise AxonOps setup :

-  - **\_global\_** : Overarching level that has full coverage of all the configurations per AxonOps Server installation or setup.
-  - **organisationName/<CLUSTER TYPE>**: This can be either Cassandra or Kafka depending on what cluster types you are monitoring.
-  - **organisationName/<Cluster TYPE>/<CLUSTER NAME>** : This level will give fine grained permission to specific clusters and cluster types being monitored.
+  - **\_global\_** : Roles assigned to the _global_ scope apply to all clusters connected to AxonOps
+  - **organisationName/CLUSTER_TYPE**: Roles assigned to this scope apply to all clusters of the specified type,
+  - **organisationName/CLUSTER_TYPE/CLUSTER_NAME** : Roles assigned to this scope apply to a single cluster.

+**CLUSTER_TYPE** : `cassandra` or `kafka`

+**CLUSTER_NAME** : Will match the cluster name configured in `/etc/axonops/axon-agent.yml` on the Cassandra or Kafka nodes.

 For the above levels there are 4 role mappings which are required fields :

   - **superUserRole** : The Super user which has permission to do everything on AxonOps setup.
-For e.g. Deleting a cluster from AxonOps Server.
+For e.g. Deleting a cluster from AxonOps.
   - **adminRole** : The Admin role can do most adminstration tasks but cannot delete clusters from AxonOps.
   - **backupAdminRole** : The user that has adminstration priviledges to create and manage backups.
 Has read only access to the rest of the AxonOps server pages and components.
-  - **readOnlyRole** : A basic read-only role that cannot modify any configuration in AxonOps Server.
+  - **readOnlyRole** : A basic read-only role that cannot modify any configuration in AxonOps.

 Distinguished Names that are used in the role mappings can comprise of the following parts which define hierarchical structure in a LDAP directory.